Fuguu/videoBackground/README.md

 # Video Background for BetterDiscord
 This is a guide to using the plugin.
 When working, it will insert a `<video>` or `<iframe>` element after `<app-mount>` which requires some css to make visible.
 I have provided a sample css theme that will do so.
+Currently there are no controls for the video, might add it sometime in the future.

 Example: